Young Thug: 2016–2018: Jeffery and collaborations

 Young Thug was featured in Calvin Klein's Fall 2016 fashion campaign, along with Frank Ocean among others.
 On July 9, 2016, he announced his self-titled mixtape Jeffery was coming out soon.
-On August 16, 2016, Thug announced he would change his name to Jeffery for one week, the week during the release of the Jeffery mixtape.
-The album artwork features Young Thug dressed in an androgynous dress designed by Italian designer Alessandro Trincone, and was photographed by Garfield Lamond.
+On August 16, 2016, Thug announced he would change his name to "No, My Name Is Jeffery" for the week of Jeffery's release.
+The album artwork features Young Thug with his face obscured wearing a dress designed by Italian designer Alessandro Trincone, and was photographed by Garfield Lamond.
 The artwork went viral and prompted a wide range of responses on social media.
-In November 2016, he announced he was starting his own record label imprint called YSL records.
+In November 2016, he announced he was starting his own record label imprint called YSL Records.

-In March 2017, Thug was featured on Drake's songs "Sacrifices" and "Ice Melts" on the former's commercial mixtape, More Life, the former song being alongside 2 Chainz.
+In March 2017, Young Thug was featured on the songs "Sacrifices" and "Ice Melts" from Drake's commercial mixtape More Life.
 He was featured on Calvin Harris' song "Heatstroke" along with Ariana Grande and Pharrell Williams, released in March 2017.
 In April 2017, Young Thug announced the commercial mixtape Beautiful Thugger Girls, originally titled E.B.B.T.G.
-The project was executively-produced by Drake and was released on June 16, 2017.
-In August, he featured on Camila Cabello's single "Havana", which peaked at number one on the Billboard Hot 100, becoming his first number-one hit.
+The project was executive-produced by Drake and was released on June 16, 2017.
+In August, Thug featured on Camila Cabello's single "Havana", which peaked at number one on the Billboard Hot 100, marking his first number-one hit.
 In September 2017, he released a joint EP with DJ Carnage titled Young Martha.
 In October 2017, Thug released a collaborative mixtape with Future titled Super Slimey.
 It includes tracks recorded by each of the artists individually as well as both together, and features guest vocals from rapper Offset.

 In 2018, Young Thug released the single "Ride for Me", a collaboration by A-Trak, Falcons, and 24hrs via A-Trak's record label Fool's Gold.
 He released the EP Hear No Evil in April 2018.
 Young Thug co-wrote and provided background vocals on Childish Gambino's "This Is America", which debuted at number one on the Billboard Hot 100 chart for May 19, 2018.
 In August 2018, he released another compilation album, Slime Language.